Zaita/Coffee-Time/README.md

 Coffee-Time
 ===========

+\
+A collection of C++ puzzles for developers

+DataGeneticsSolutions\
 This collection of source code files are examples of solutions tot he DataGenetics Coffee Time Challenges located at: http://www.datagenetics.com/blog/june22014/index.html